Chemistry- Master of Science, Doctor of Philosophy

 - Coursework.
-The minimum graded coursework is seven (7) graduate courses comprising at least 17 credit hours, with at least four (4) of those hours in courses numbered 600 and above.
+The minimum graded coursework is seven (7) graduate courses comprising at least 17 credit hours, with at least four (4) of those hours in courses numbered 600 and above and a minimum of 24 hours in CHM 850.
 In addition, students must demonstrate proficiency in at least three disciplines of chemistry (analytical, biochemistry, chemistry education research, inorganic, organic, or physical) either by successfully passing the ACS Exam in that discipline or by completing a course in that discipline during the first three semesters of the program.
 Additional courses in the student’s designated area of research are required as determined by the student’s faculty committee.

 - Seminars.
 Students are required to enroll in discipline-specific and departmental seminars each semester.

 - Written and Oral Exams.
 Students must hold a conference at the end of year 1 to discuss their proposed research.
 Students must pass written, monthly cumulative exams during their second year, and successfully defend an original research proposal by the end of their third year.

 - Original Research.
 Students must write and defend a dissertation regarding the findings of their research.